Putting 3D Spatially Sparse Networks on a Diet: Introduction

-We summarize our contributions as follows: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item We apply network pruning methods on various 3D spatially sparse convolution networks for the various 3D vision tasks that require 5800 hours of GPU time and propose \OursAcronym{}. \item We propose an efficient feed-forward algorithm for our \textit{weight-sparse spatially sparse convolution}, which makes use of the compressed weights for faster inference. \item Analysis of the pruned spatially sparse convnets reveal interesting properties of 3D convnets.
+\begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item We apply network pruning methods on various 3D segmentation networks trained on various real-world 3D datasets and propose \OursAcronym{}.
+It achieves 99\% parameter reduction while incurring only 2.15\% drop in accuracy. \item We propose an efficient feed-forward algorithm for our \textit{weight-sparse spatially sparse convolution} (WS${}^3$-conv), which enables 30\% faster inference. \item Analysis of the pruned spatially sparse convnets reveal interesting properties of 3D convnets.
 1) Pruning a larger 3D convnet is more effective.
-2) The decoder part of a 3D U-net is less significant than the encoder.
-3) the pruning patterns reveal that a few spatial convolution kernels have no significance. \item We make use of these observations to apply structural pruning and further speed up our \OursAcronym. \end{itemize}
+2) The weight parameters of decoder part of a 3D U-net is less important than the encoder.
+3) the pruning patterns reveal that a few spatial convolution kernels have no significance. \item We make use of these observations to apply structured pruning on convolution kernels and further speed up our \OursAcronym{}, results in 45\% faster inference while incurring 2.4\% accuracy drop. \end{itemize}